 Thus, similarly to the case with unitary feedback control, eigenvalues of the Bloch matrix are given by

-Here we note that
+Here, we note that

-where $p(j|m)$ is the probability of a particle being found at site $j$ after the feedback control with outcome $m$.
+where $p(j|m)$ is the probability of a particle being found at site $j$ after feedback control with outcome $m$.
 Then, the eigenvalue $\xi_0(k)$ is written as

 which takes the same form as in the case with unitary feedback control [see Eq.~\eqref{eq_chiral_xi0}].
-Thus, regardless of whether the feedback control is unitary or not, the eigenvalue of the quantum channel and its topology are completely determined from the probability distribution $p(j|m)$ of the position after the feedback.
+Thus, regardless of whether feedback control is unitary or not, the eigenvalues of the quantum channel and its topology are completely determined by the probability distribution $p(j|m)$ of the position after the feedback.